The following is the installation procedures for the Download Solution.

 * MySQL Password

-- MySQL Database Name (new database created for the PHP Live! system will use to store data)
+* MySQL Database Name (the database the PHP Live! system will use to store data)

 Be sure the MySQL Login has the following privileges granted because database tables will need to be created, updated and altered during the installation and future upgrades: